-Copyright 2015 Polaris Industries Inc. All information contained within this publication is based on the latest product information at the time of publication.
+Copyright 2016 Polaris Industries Inc. All information contained within this publication is based on the latest product information at the time of publication.
 Due to constant improvements in the design and quality of production components, some minor discrepancies may result between the actual vehicle and the information presented in this publication.
 Depictions and/or procedures in this publication are intended for reference use only.
 No liability can be accepted for omissions or inaccuracies.
 Any reprinting or reuse of the depictions and/or procedures contained within, whether whole or in part, is expressly prohibited.

 The original instructions for this vehicle are in English.
-Other languages are provided as translations of the original instructions.
+Other language7s are provided as translations of the original instructions.

-2016 RZR XP 1000 Owner's Manual P/N 9926394
+Printed in U.S.A.
+2017 RZR XP 1000 Owner's Manual P/N 9927195